possibilia/mc-avoid/README.md

 ### Compile program

-Generate build files in a dedicated directory and compile the program.
+Generate build files in a dedicated build directory and compile the program.

 ```mkdir build```